Ready Player One: Plot

 Wade manipulates his assumed identity in order to be arrested and placed in indentured servitude in IOI's tech support department.
-He then uses black market passwords and security exploits to hack into IOI's intranet and acquires a wealth of incriminating information: footage of Daito's murder, the attempt on his own life, as well as plans to abduct Shoto and Art3mis and force them to find the Easter egg for IOI, then kill them afterwards.
-Aech remains anonymous due to his mobile setup.
-After escaping the corporation, he shares his information with his friends and publicizes a gathering of avatars to storm the castle.
-They are interrupted by Ogden Morrow, who offers them a safe haven at his home in Oregon.
-Wade meets the real-life Aech and Ogden, but not Art3mis or Shoto, who are already hooked into Ogden's immersion pods.
+He then uses black market passwords and security exploits to hack into IOI's intranet and deploy a timed booby trap to bring down the force field.
+He also acquires a wealth of incriminating information: footage of Daito's murder (also discovering that IOI had tracked him down by illegally tracing his bandwidth signal), records of the attempt on his own life, as well as plans to abduct Shoto and Art3mis and force them to find the Easter egg for IOI, then kill them afterwards.
+After escaping the corporation, he shares this information with his friends and news outlets, and sends out a message inviting all OASIS avatars to help them storm the castle.
+Parzival and his friends are interrupted by Ogden "Og" Morrow (the co-creator of the OASIS), who offers them a safe haven at his home in Oregon.
+Wade meets the real-life Aech and Og, but not Art3mis or Shoto.

-The day of the battle, Wade uses a previously deployed booby trap to bring down the barricade, and a massive fight among avatars ensues.
-Parzival, Art3mis, Aech and Shoto use their Mechas to fight Sorrento's Mechagodzilla Kiryu, though Parzival has to use his Ultraman artifact to defeat and kill Sorrento's mecha and avatar.
-IOI use a doomsday device artifact called the Cataclyst to destroy the castle and all avatars in the entire sector.
-Parzival survives because having the Pac-Man quarter granted him an extra life.
-As he enters the Crystal Gate, he announces that if he wins the final challenge, he will share his fortune with the three of his friends.
-He plays Tempest, role-plays King Arthur and various other characters in Monty Python and the Holy Grail, and retrieves the Easter egg in Adventure.
-His victory grants him control of the OASIS.
-Sorrento is arrested for the murder of Daito and conspiring to kill Wade and the others.
-Back in Oregon, Wade and Art3mis, whose actual name is Samantha, meet in person and rekindle their relationship with a kiss.
+Wade's booby trap successfully disables the force field, and a massive fight among avatars ensues.
+Parzival, Art3mis, Aech and Shoto use their mechas to fight Sorrento's Mechagodzilla Kiryu, though Parzival has to use an Ultraman artifact (obtained in a quest with Daito and Shoto) to defeat and kill Sorrento's mecha and avatar.
+When it becomes clear they will lose the battle, IOI detonates a doomsday device, which destroys Castle Anorak and kills every avatar present in the sector.
+Parzival survives, discovering the quarter he first obtained in Archaide was an artifact that granted him an extra life.
+In the final gate, he plays Tempest, role-plays King Arthur and various other characters in Monty Python and the Holy Grail, and retrieves the Easter egg in Adventure, the game with the first ever Easter egg.
+His victory grants him control of the OASIS, and makes him a multi-billionaire.
+Sorrento and those involved are arrested for the murder of Daito and conspiring to kill Wade and the others.

+Back in Oregon, Wade and Art3mis, whose real name is Samantha, meet in person and rekindle their relationship with a kiss.
+Wade remarks that, for the first time in as long as he can remember, he has no desire to log into the OASIS.